 Engaging a single patient in their health can be challenging, especially when that patient is somewhat isolated or solely responsible for managing their healthcare.
 Social isolation is talked about a lot these days and during a MobileHelp pilot study, a concerning shift in patient engagement became apparent.

 The pilot study included more than a dozen individuals.
 They were given a MobileHelp Remote Patient Monitoring System, and a few Bluetooth enabled peripherals – a weight scale, blood pressure monitor and a pulse-oxygen saturation monitor.

 “Given access to devices to measure their own health, will patients monitor their health consistently on their own, will they be satisfied and confident with monitoring their own health and will their perception of safety improve when they track their health statistics?”

 The overall results were a huge success – almost all the participants noted a huge increase in their perceived well-being.
-They reported that they enjoyed taking their vitals.
-Many of the participants took the results to their doctors whom enjoyed seeing the consistent readings.
+Not only did they self-report that they enjoyed taking their vitals, but many of the participants took the results to their doctors whom enjoyed seeing the consistent readings.